zenstt/dungeons-and-waifus/README.md

 Your objective is to get stuff to be stronger and defeat stronger waifus.

+## Getting started
+This is a node server game
+You can either "npm run" or "node server.js" to start it.
+Then, you can check the page on localhost:8080

 ---
 ## Ideas
 I'll write here all that I need to know for making this proyect